Are alien abductions real? New research confirms there are some major similarities between these reports and those of sleep paralysis.

 As if the experience of sleep paralysis wasn't disturbing enough, your mind (in a state of panic and confusion) can take it to whole new levels of horror.

 Fueled by the bizarre circumstances of waking up paralyzed, your half-asleep mind may try to make sense of the experience by creating nightmarish hallucinations to "explain" what's happening.
-Like dreams, these explanations are drawn from our subconscious beliefs about reality - including religious and cultural interpretations.
+Like dreams, these explanations are drawn from our unconscious beliefs about reality - including religious and cultural interpretations.

 In the 18th century, Germanic folklore and personal experience led John Henry Fuseli to paint The Nightmare, featuring a woman in sleep paralysis.
 Like many reports of the time, her chest was compressed by an incubus (male sex demon) while the head of a horse (mare) looked on with ghoulish, featureless eyes...